tomhendra/courses/11-master-the-coding-interview/README.md

 ### 5.3.
 Linked lists

 - Two types to be covered: singly and doubly linked lists
-- A singly linked list contains a set of node, each containing two elements: a value and a pointer to the next node.
+- A singly linked list contains a set of nodes, each containing two elements: a value and a pointer to the next node.
 - There is a head and tail node to indicate beginning and end of the list.
 - Linked lists are null terminated, i.e. tail node points to null.
 - In arrays each item is indexed.
 In linked lists you start at the head and traverse the list - O(n).
 - Memory addresses are not sequential, so unable to take advantage of caching systems for speed advantage.
 - Traversing linked lists is usually slower than iterating through array items.
 - However inserts into the middle of linked lists is faster than in an array.
   - Prepend: O(1)
   - Append: O(1)
   - Lookup: O(n)
   - Insert: O(n)
   - Delete: O(n)
 - A pointer is a reference to another place in memory.
 - Because JS is garbage collected (memory is managed automatically) pointers are deleted when data is deleted.
 - Doubly linked lists exactly the same as singly linked lists, but have additional pointer to previous node.